 Mr. White, who joined Abbott in 1984, became Chairman and CEO in 1999.
 In addition to being Chairman of the Abbott Board of Directors, Mr. White currently serves on the boards of Caterpillar Inc. and McDonald’s Corporation.
 He is a member of the board of the US-China Business Council, the Business Council and the Business Roundtable.
 He is Chairman of The Culver Educational Foundation, and a board trustee of Northwestern University.
 Mr. White earned both a bachelor’s degree in mechanical engineering and a master’s degree in business administration from Stanford University.

-Jim Wong, CEO of Brilliant™, is a certified public accountant (inactive) and possesses more than 20 years of experience in the accounting and staffing industries.
-Prior to founding Brilliant in 2009, Jim co-founded and led Chicago’s largest, independently-owned finance and accounting staffing company, which was successfully sold to a NYSE staffing company in 2006.
-A graduate of Northern Illinois University (NIU), Wong is an active member of the Illinois CPA Society, the NIU Department of Accountancy Board of Advisors and a board member of the Northern Illinois Executive Club.
+Jim Wong is the founder, former CEO, and now active board member of Brilliant™, an award-winning search, staffing and management resources firm.
+Jim is a certified public accountant (inactive) and possesses more than 20 years of experience in the accounting and staffing industry and has been recognized as one of the most influential people in the industry.
+Prior to Brilliant, Jim co-founded and led Chicago’s largest, independently-owned finance and accounting staffing company, which was successfully sold to a NYSE staffing company.
+Jim graduated from Northern Illinois University (NIU) with a bachelor’s degree in accounting.
+He is an active member of the Illinois CPA Society, the NIU Department of Accountancy Board of Advisors, and a board member of the Northern Illinois Executive Club.

 Intersect Illinois recently helped welcome the newly appointed Japanese Ambassador to the United States to Illinois on a visit that focused on advancing the state’s business partnerships with Japan.
 His Excellency Shinsuke J. Sugiyama, Ambassador of Japan to the United States, joined the Honorable Naoki Ito, Consul-General of and Japan in Chicago and Japan External […]